yuanshunning/pickit-docs/docs/quick-start/your-first-detection.rst

 .. image:: /assets/images/First-steps/Empty-roi.png

--  In the Detection tab select Pick-it Teach.
+-  In the Detection tab select Pickit Teach.
 -  Now place a soda can on his side in the middle of the marks.
 -  Under define your model(s) press Add a model.
 Now the model view is opened and a point cloud of the soda can is shown.